agalacticman/agalacticman/README.md

 - 🗯️ My languages are Phyton, JS and Swift.
 - 👍🏻 I’m looking to collaborate with translations and mindfulness psychology to people who needs.
 - 🤓 Fun fact: I'm a self-tought programmer (FS).
 I started to learn when i get my first home-use PC, (2005).
 My first approach to programing was creating a web page for my class in HTML.
 Later i start to create Habbo Retro's servers and Tumblr themes.
 - 💕 I really love to help!
-So, if you have a problem, please, contact me on my [Instagram Page](https://www.instagram.com/sebastianiker_) !
+So, if you have a problem, please, contact me on my [Instagram](https://www.instagram.com/sebastianiker_) !